Education and Family Development

-We level the educational playing field for children by providing parents and families with the knowledge and tools needed to maximize their influence and the beneficial effect that only they can have on their children.High Quality Child Care PartnershipsCollective impact partnerships with early childhood education organizations to expand universal access to families who desire it.
+We level the educational playing field for children by providing parents with the knowledge and tools needed to maximize their influence and the beneficial effect that only they can have on their children.High Quality Child Care PartnershipsCollective impact partnerships with early childhood education organizations to expand universal access to all children and families who desire it.
 This is truly the only way to improve the America education system.
-Without it, school districts have to make arbitrary choices between children who have had access to quality education and/or family engagement and those who haven’t had access.K-12 Education Partnerships
+Without it, school districts have to make arbitrary choices between children who have had access to quality education and/or family engagement programs and those who haven’t.K-12 Education Partnerships

 The greatest gift we can give all children is hope for the future.
 The Chance Project aims to create and sustain in our youth the desire to realize their full potential.

 Innovative Networking and Internship Opportunities for young leaders.

 After School Alliance

 Educational Talent Search (Higher Education Preparation and Drop Out Prevention)

 Future planning, advising and scholarships